Sheffield Manor Lodge: Mary, Queen of Scots

 Mary, Queen of Scots, was held prisoner by the 6th Earl of Shrewsbury at both Sheffield Manor Lodge and Sheffield Castle (her ghost is said by some to haunt the Turret House building).
 Wolsey's Tower was built to accommodate Cardinal Wolsey, who then died after travelling on to Leicester.

-Mary came to England in 1568 after her defeat at the battle of Langside seeking the support of the Catholic nobility.
+Mary came to England in 1568 after her defeat at the Battle of Langside seeking the support of the Catholic nobility.
 Mary's freedom was restricted after her cousin Elizabeth was advised of the threat that Mary posed to her own crown.

 She was handed over to the custody of George Talbot, 6th Earl of Shrewsbury on 4 February 1569.
 Talbot had armed guards watching her constantly, however she was still able, with the help of the Duke of Norfolk and others of the Catholic nobility, to plot against Elizabeth.
 Several times Mary had to be moved to places of greater safety and stricter control.

-On 28 November 1570 she was taken to the Earl of Shrewsbury's castle at Tutbury, where, apart from a few breaks at Chatsworth and Buxton, and more regular visits to Sheffield and the Manor House, she remained for 14 years.
+On 28 November 1570 she was taken to the Earl of Shrewsbury's castle at Tutbury, where, apart from a few breaks at Chatsworth and in Buxton, and more regular visits to Sheffield and the Manor House, she remained for 14 years.

+An escape plan made for Mary in February 1571 fell through when she was moved from the Manor to the Castle.
+She would have escaped from a window and joined riders in the Park led by George Douglas of Helenhill and Henry Percy, who would take her to Scotland.

 Despite Mary's actions, Elizabeth still seemed to support her cousin's claim to the Scottish throne, and Mary wrote regularly to her supporters in Scotland asking them to be faithful and to await the help she believed Elizabeth would provide.
 Two of Mary's letters are preserved in the Sheffield Archives.

 The Duke of Norfolk, not long released from the Tower of London, was caught in collusion with the papal agent Roberto di Ridolfi plotting to bring about a Catholic uprising in England.
 Parliament demanded the execution of both Mary Stuart and Norfolk.
 At this stage no action was taken against Mary, but the Duke of Norfolk was beheaded in 1572.